"Don Pumphrey is a very respectable and trustworthy person" by Alejandro M.

 Definitions for “Intoxication” Under the Disorderly Statute

-Under F.S.
-Section 856.011, the term “intoxication” is defined to mean when the defendant “was so affected by the alcoholic beverage as to have lost or been deprived of the normal control of either his/her body or his/her mental faculties or both.”
+Under Section 856.011, Florida Statutes, the term “intoxication” is defined as a defendant being “so affected by the alcoholic beverage as to have lost or been deprived of the normal control of either his/her body or his/her mental faculties or both.”
 The standard jury instructions also equate the term “intoxication” with the term “drunk.”

 A showing that the defendant consumed alcohol is not enough, by itself, to prove disorderly intoxication under Florida law.